danicat/pacgo/step06/README.md

 The anonymous function then creates an infinite loop where it waits for input and writes it to the channel `ch` (given by the function parameter).
 In case of error, we just return the "ESC" code as we know this will terminate the program.

-In the game loop we will replace the code that processes the player moment with the code below:
+In the game loop we will replace the code that processes the player movement with the code below:

 ```go
 	// process movement